dpgaspar/Flask-AppBuilder/docs/advanced.rst

 Custom Fields
 -------------

 Custom Model properties can be used on lists.
-This is usefull for formating values like currencies, time or dates. or for custom HTML.
-This is very simple to do, first define your custom property on your Model and use the **@renders** decorator to tell the framework to map you class method with a certain Model property::
+This is useful for formatting values like currencies, time or dates. or for custom HTML.
+This is very simple to do, first define your custom property on your Model and then use the **@renders** decorator to tell the framework to map you class method with a certain Model property::